Trade Petition May Impact Solar Industry Players In A Material Way

 First Solar: First Solar is likely the single largest beneficiary of tariffs as it can quickly ramp several GW of the next generation Series 6 production for 2018.
 It could possibly ramp significantly more production in 2019.
 At 4 GW, First Solar could increase pre-tax profitability by about $800M.
 It is dangerous to be short First Solar until the outcome of this petition is decided.

 Tesla: Tesla, due to its agreement with Panasonic, will not be a direct beneficiary of the price increase but somewhat of an indirect beneficiary.
 Tesla will derive two benefits - the solar cells it gets will be significantly cheaper than what the competition will be able to get.
 However, since the Tesla/Panasonic process is expensive, the benefit could be closer to $0.10 per watt.

-If Tesla can ramp its fab quickly to 1 GW in 2018, it could potentially have about a $100M worth of competitive advantage.
+If Tesla can ramp its fab quickly to 1 GW in 2018, it could potentially have about $100M worth of competitive advantage.
 Tesla could potentially expand in 2019 to increase the size of the benefit.
 The second indirect benefit is that if Tesla's SolarCity operation fails, it would have a much less harder time disposing off the Buffalo facility.

-SunPower (NASDAQ:SPWR): SunPower has most of its manufacturing operations in Philippines although it has been undergoing some operational changes to move some production to Mexico.
+SunPower (NASDAQ:SPWR): SunPower has most of its manufacturing operations in the Philippines although it has been undergoing some operational changes to move some production to Mexico.
 However, recent PR indicates that SunPower is planning on sourcing cells for the newer P-Series modules from China.
 If so, it would be tough for SunPower to benefit from the tariff regime.
-At first blush it appears that SunPower could be hurt.
+At first blush, it appears that SunPower could be hurt.
 However, SunPower could possibly change its procurement logistics to benefit.
 Due to the complexities involved, the prognosis in the case of SunPower is unclear.

 JinkoSolar (NYSE:JKS): Due to its rapid growth in the US market, JinkoSolar will probably take the biggest hit in terms of shipments.
 However, what the company loses in volume could be made up by increased margin dollars.
 For example, let's say JinkoSolar is shooting for 2 GW shipments in the US market for 2018 at a margin of $0.05 per watt.
 The margin dollars JinkoSolar would have gotten from the business would be $100M.
 However, let's say, JinkoSolar can only ship 500 MW of products to the US under the new regime but at $0.25 per watt margin.

 This would imply a margin of $125M!
 In other words, the Company could get a higher return at a lower volume.
-However, Chinese companies are typically very mindful of long term market share and will likely move to deploy manufacturing facilities as quickly as possible.
+However, Chinese companies are typically very mindful of long-term market share and will likely move to deploy manufacturing facilities as quickly as possible.
 JinkoSolar is one of the companies with the resources to go this route.
 If there is a new tariff regime, we expect that JinkoSolar would be one of the first companies to establish a North American solar manufacturing operation in late 2019.

 Canadian Solar (NASDAQ:CSIQ): Canadian Solar has a dynamic similar to that of JinkoSolar except for the fact that the Company has several US utility scale projects it is contracted to build.
 Canadian would need access to US module supply earlier than JinkoSolar for this reason.
-Luckily for Canadian Solar, it already has a 500 MW module manufacturing operation in Canada.
+Luckily, for Canadian Solar, it already has a 500 MW module manufacturing operation in Canada.
 While the Company has recently wound down manufacturing operations at this facility, US tariff action could bring this manufacturing facility back into action quickly.

 REC Silicon (OTCPK:RNWEF): REC Silicon could be a big winner to the extent that cell and module manufacturing moves to the US.
-Currently, the Company is unable to compete in China due to Chinese polysilicon tariffs and would welcome US based operations.
+Currently, the Company is unable to compete in China due to Chinese polysilicon tariffs and would welcome US-based operations.
 However, REC Silicon will not be able to charge high prices for its polysilicon since the tariffs offer no protection at the polysilicon level.

-Daqo New Energy (NYSE:DQ) and other China based poly vendors: To the extant cell/module manufacturing moves out of China is detrimental to the interest of these companies.
+Daqo New Energy (NYSE:DQ) and other China-based poly vendors: To the extant cell/module manufacturing moves out of China is detrimental to the interest of these companies.
 However, given that the US is an increasingly smaller part of the world market, the impact may not be significant.

-SunRun and Vivint Solar (NYSE:VSLR): Residential installers, who are already struggling with competition issues, will likely be hard hit with a new tariff regime.
+Sunrun and Vivint Solar (NYSE:VSLR): Residential installers, who are already struggling with competition issues, will likely be hard hit with a new tariff regime.

 If tariffs were to occur from Suniva action, the biggest beneficiary will be First Solar.
 REC Silicon is also likely to gain significantly.
 Shorts on First Solar will get creamed if this petition, or even a milder version, gets approved.